TaoBoyce/SSRPG_TextScroller/README.md

 # SSRPG_TextScroller
 Scroll text with ease in SSRPG.
+Follow the instructions in the txt to use it.